danklotz/openNotes/micro-reviews.md

 - [Valerian and the City of a Thousand Planets](https://www.imdb.com/title/tt2239822/?ref_=nm_flmg_t_7_wr).
 Okaish science fiction movie.
 Would not recommend, but also not discourage watching it.
 - [The Vault](https://www.imdb.com/title/tt9742794/?ref_=nv_sr_srsg_0).
 Mediocre heist movie with nice pictures.
 - [V for Vendetta](https://www.imdb.com/title/tt0434409/?ref_=tt_sims_tt).
 Matrix without the computers and political instead of transcendental philosophy.
 One of Natalie Portman’s best roles.
 I can recommend the movie.
+- [Vicky Cristina Barcelona](https://www.imdb.com/title/tt0497465/?ref_=tt_sims_tt_i_2).
+This is an interesting movie. about love and different forms of affection.
+I would not say that its great, but its definitely worth seeing.

 - **W**
 - [Watchmen](https://www.imdb.com/title/tt0409459/?ref_=tt_sims_tt_i_1).
 Maybe the only Zack Snyder movie I find enjoyable.